rust-lang/book/nostarch/chapter08.md

 After these two lines, `s` will contain `foobar`.
 The `push_str` method takes a string slice because we don’t necessarily want to take ownership of the parameter.
-For example, in the code in Listing 8-16, we want to be able to use `s2` after appending its contents to `s1`.
+For example, in the code in Listing 8-16, we want to able to use `s2` after appending its contents to `s1`.

 ```